 How long did it take to make this gnome craft project?

-Well, this project had a lot of drying time that needed to be factored in.
-From gluing the popsicle stick to the foam core board triangles to hot gluing and wrapping the cans, the entire project was started on a Friday and ended on a Sunday.
+This project had a lot of drying time that needed to be factored in.
+From gluing the popsicle stick to the foam core board triangles to hot gluing and wrapping the cans, the entire project started on a Friday and ended on a Sunday.
 A total of 6 hours + drying time overnight for two nights.
-There weren’t a lot of downtimes because I was able to do other things for the project while things were drying.
+There wasn’t a lot of downtime because I could do other things for the project while things were drying.

-Now, that I had all these items together, I then started the project.
+Now that I had all these items together, I started the project.

 How to make cute gnomes with repurposed soup cans?